altsheets/chaincountdown/README.md

-# chaincountdown.py v12
+# chaincountdown.py v13

 Time estimation to targetblock of nxt/hz.

 Image rendered at request.
 Comes with httpserver.
 Choose heading, fontsizes, fontface, colors.

 Built for for the nxthacks voting, and beyond.

+**New:** Complete docker solution, incl. systemd autostart!

 ## shortversion